-In Sect.
-2 we describe the ensemble of a climate simulator, and the emulator and history matching techniques used to explore simulator discrepancy in Sect.
+30 technique that we use to explore simulator discrepancy in Sect.
 2.5 and 2.6 respectively.
 We perform an initial history matching exercise in Sect.
 3.1.
-We use the emulator to quantify relationships between the simulated forest fraction and a set of simulator input parameters in a sensitivity analysis in Sect.
+We use the emulator to quantify the relationships between the simulated forest fraction and a set of model input parameters in a sensitivity analysis in Sect.
 3.2.
-Next, we measure the performance of the ensemble in simulating forest fraction in Sect.
+Next, we measure the performance of the model ensemble in simulating forest fraction in Sect.
 3.3.
 We see how much input space would be ruled out as implausible in various scenarios of data combination and uncertainty budget in Sect.
 3.4 and we learn what each individual observation tells us about input space in Sect.
 3.5.
 In Sect.
-3.6, we use the emulator and an implausibility measure to find the nominal "best" set of parameters for each forest, and project the consequences of using those parameters on the other forests.
+3.6, we use the emulator and an implausibility measure to find the "best" set of parameters for each forest, and project the consequences of using those parameters on the other forests.
 Finally, we perform a history matching exercise with a credible discrepancy function to constrain input parameters in Sect.
 3.7.
 In Sect.
-4, we discuss the consequences of our findings for simulators of the Amazon rainforest before offering conclusions in Sect.
+4, we discuss the consequences of our findings for simulators of the Amazon rainforest.
+We offer conclusions in Sect.
 5.

-5 2 Data and Methods
+2 Data and Methods